HSoeren/iserv-keepass-package/README.md

 so if the script does not do its job, just delete the folder `keepass` under `C:\ProgramData\` - admin rights are required for this step.

+## Translation

+During the installation a German language package is automatically moved to the corresponding folder.

 ## Problems

 please just create an issue, I will see what I can do.